cn23070/cn23070.github.io/_posts/2024-07-30-M5-Secure Systems Architecture September 2024.md

 #### Unit 4

-Next, we ltook on a fundamental question: Is Cybersecurity a science?
+Next, we took on a fundamental question: Is Cybersecurity a science?
 Here I learnt what is meant by ‘Quality of Service’ when applied to distributed communications, and how to apply ‘The Scientific Method’ to Cybersecurity problems.
 The seminar was a key contributor to being able to answer this question.

 ![Module Unit 4 Modelling of Distributed Systems](/Modules/5/img/8.png)